 Undoubtedly, Microsoft has made the installation process quite interesting & easy.
-But that doesn’t apply to update.
+But that doesn’t apply to updates.
 For Instance, your laptop/pc might get stuck on the “Getting Windows Ready Don’t turn off your Computer” screen while updating Windows.
-And recently, Microsoft has released a new Windows 10 update version 20H2.
-And, this new update troubled many users with Getting Windows ready stuck Windows 10 laptop or PC screen.
+And recently, Microsoft has released a new Windows 11 update.
+And, this new update troubled many users with Getting Windows ready stuck on Windows 11 laptop or PC screen.

 Usually, this screen goes away in around 5 minutes, if Windows is installed on SSD.
 However, if you’re seeing this screen for hours then you need to do something.
 Unfortunately, it’s hard to address the issue, since, you’re not able to reach out to your system to perform troubleshooting.
 But, no worries, we’re here to help, and here are some workarounds that can help you to fix your laptop or PC.

 Solution 1: Don’t interrupt the process, just wait